rajj-shekhar/raj-repo1/README.md

 # raj-repo1
 This is my first repository
 <br>
-My name is Raj Shekhar
+My name is Raj Shekhar thakur